Use of the TEAS in Institutions of Study

 This section has 55 questions which have to be answered in 65 minutes.
 It involves basic grammar, sentence construction and lingual concepts.
 The knowledge of Basic English is mandatory for this entrance test.

-This test has been fashioned keeping in mind the requirements of various nursing schools.
-Based on your performance in the ATI TEAS test you would obtain a detailed score report.
+This test has been designed keeping in mind the requirements of various nursing schools.
+Based on your performance in the test you would obtain a detailed score report.
 This report has to be sent to your desired schools.
 This can be done by you or through ATI by paying an additional fee.

 It must be known that, every school has their own cut off percentiles/scores for this test.
 If your score is within the range mentioned by the program, you would be notified about your selection.